 High School Musical has Ryan and Sharpay as the Technicians versus Troy and Gabriella as the Performers.
 Ryan and Sharpay have been singing for years, view star roles as status symbols and audition with professionally choreographed routines, expensive costumes and back up musicians.
 Troy and Gabriella just want to sing because it makes them happy, start by secretly singing to each other, and audition in their sports uniform and lab coat respectively, winning the crowds because of their commitment to the music. note Interestingly with their other interests (basketball and science), they come across as Technicians and are shown to train and study extremely hard.
 Singing is portrayed as an outlet for them and so allows them to be Performers in that situation.

 In The Prestige, Angier is the showman in love with the audience and Borden is the technician in love with the gadgets needed to perform a trick.
 This is also apparent in their stage names: "The Great Danton" and "The Professor", respectively.
 Unique in that in this case, both the technician and the performer have their sympathetic moments.
-The Borden twins follow along this line as well in a more subtle way: the one who dies is a performer and the one who lives is a technician.
-Trope is subverted in that Angier's illusion relies on technology but Borden's is pure performance.
+The trope is later subverted in that Angier's illusion relies on technology but Borden's is pure performance.